JDRanpariya/textutils/README.md

 - For Backend  - Nodejs and express.js
 - Database     - Mongodb

-Help us Build a Tool that will help many others who can't afford such paid services.
+Help us Build a Tool that will help many others who can't afford such paid services and as a inspiration for OpenSource Developers.